-This facility was taken on 1 January 2016 for the purpose of paying salaries.
-The overdraft facility was contracted from Ecobank Ghana Limited and attracts interest of 22% (1 January 2019: 26%).
+The agreement for this facility was initiated on 1 January 2016 for the purpose of paying salaries.
+The overdraft facility was contracted from Ecobank Ghana Limited and attracts interest of 20% for the year under consideration (1 January 2020: 22%).
 The overdrafts are secured over Government subventions.